xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ### Scale up

-There's no leadership outside of the team, the organization has to be DIY - biggest factor towards your success, no one will help you, and you won't have expertise.
+There's no leadership outside of the team, the organization has to be DIY.
+That might very well be the biggest factor towards your success.
+No one will help you, and you won't have expertise.
 It's one thing to learn how to blink LEDs, and another to learn how to run a team of 40 people to meet strict deadlines in a very demanding project.

 COVID-19 hit, and it hit hard.
-Why?
+Why am I saying this?
+Because it's a good segue.
-That's a good segue, we had to rethink our organizational structure due to limited physical access.
+We had to rethink our organizational structure due to limited physical access.
 We found a hybrid scheme to work best [^3].
 You'll eventually have to scale up, time and time again.
 How?